bitwarden/contributing-docs/docs/getting-started/server/guide.md

 Navigate to the `dev` folder in your server repo and perform the following commands.

-### Linux

-1. Generate the certificates and save them to your certificate store:

-    ```bash
-    ./create_certificates_linux.sh
-    ```

-2. You will receive output similar to the following.
-You will need this information for the next section.

-    ```
-    Certificate fingerprints:
-    Identity Server Dev: 0BE8A0072214AB37C6928968752F698EEC3A68B5
-    Data Protection Dev: C3A6CECAD3DB580F91A52FC9C767FE780300D8AB
-    ```

 ### MacOS

 1. Generate the certificates and save them to your keychain: